Is Zero Percent Financing a Good Deal?

 - Consider the car that meets your needs rather than the interest rate that does.

-- If you finance through the dealership, remember you can refinance with your credit union at any time.
+- If you choose dealership financing, remember you can refinance with your credit union at any time.